fakerybakery/node-monero-miner/README.md

 }
 ```

-# Web client
+## Web Client

-The library contains an easy to use web-overview (optional).
-Just go to localhost:3000 and check your realtime stats.

-&#x200B;
+This package includes a web client to visualize speed and efficiency.
+By default, it is accessible at [localhost:3000](http://localhost:3000).
+Try disabling this web client if you don't want something clogging up port 3000.

-# OpenCL support (GPU)
+## OpenCL support (GPU)

-Make sure openCL is installed and you enable it in the config.
+Make sure OpenCL is installed and you enable it in the config.
-Most graphic drivers include the openCL platform by default.
+Most graphic drivers include the OpenCL platform by default.

-&#x200B;

-# Cuda support (GPU)
+## Cuda support (GPU)

-Make sure cuda is installed and you enable it in the config.
+Make sure Cuda is installed and you enable it in the configuration.

-&#x200B;

-# Development

-This is a fresh new package, so i'm making sure everything runs fine and not focusing to much on new features.
-If you have ANY problem, please drop a bug report on Github.
-If there are enough people using this, I will start to invest heavily.
+## Dynamic Resource Allocation

+This tool only uses the remaining available resources, so it shouldn't slow down your machine.

+## Credits

+This project is a heavily modified fork of [DutchKevv/Overhead2Crypto](https://github.com/DutchKevv/Overhead2Crypto).